flintlib/arb/doc/source/fmpcb.rst

 **fmpcb.h** -- complex numbers
 ===============================================================================

-An :type:`fmpcb_t` represents a complex numbers with error bounds.
+An :type:`fmpcb_t` represents a complex number with error bounds.
 An :type:`fmpcb_t` consists of a pair of real number balls of type :type:`fmprb_struct`, representing the real and imaginary part with separate error bounds.